accurascan/React-Native-AccuraScan-KYC/README.md

 1.Install Git LFS using command install `git-lfs`

-2.Run `pod install`

-3.Add the following in your podfile
+2.Add the following in your podfile
 `use_frameworks!` below `prepare_react_native_project!`

 and